The GP Locum A and B forms can be downloaded from the NHS Pensions website here.

 The levy is a flat rate 0.08 per cent of pensionable pay for all employers and will be collected in addition to the standard employer contribution rate of 14.3 per cent.
 This means employers will now pay a total of 14.38 per cent of pensionable pay.

 Please submit your payment by BACS and your paperwork via the enquiries form.
 You will need to enter your email address when prompted (NHS.net email accounts are preferred).

 Please use Locum Form B to generate your unique identifying reference (UIR).
-This should be input on the Locum Form A and as the payment reference when you make BACs payment.
-Your unique identifying reference is comprised of the following details:
+This should be input on the Locum Form A and as the payment reference when you make BACs payments.

 If you need NHS England bank details please call PCSE on 0333 014 2884 and we can provide them over the phone.

 If your locum forms do not include your unique identifying reference, then the work can not be credited to your pension record.

 The Locum A & B forms and guidance notes are available to download from the NHS Pensions website here.